 Realtors generally prefer a pre-approval letter over a pre-qualification letter, because a pre-approval has been vetted to prove your eligibility.

-Note: there’s also something called “pre-qualification” which is different from “pre-approval.”
+Note: getting “pre-qualified” is different from getting a “pre-approval.”

 That’s because pre-qualification letters are not verified.
 They’re just an estimate of your budget based on a few questions.